 And now that her books are available electronically as well as in print, they lend themselves well to a growing trend of girls becoming more active in science, math and technology.

 Earlier this year, for example, three Stanford students created the Roominate dollhouse, to spark the minds of the next generations by giving girls’ time-honored activity a technological upgrade.

 But McKellar doesn’t want girls to just play around with tech and math, she wants them to make it part of their everyday lives.

-"Geometry does more than help us to master the physical world," she said.
-"Doing geometry -- especially proofs -- trains the logic center in our brains.
+“Geometry does more than help us to master the physical world,” she told Today Books.
+“Doing geometry — especially proofs — trains the logic center in our brains.
 And logic helps us stay clear and focused, which is helpful in all parts of life.

-McKellar's books have a higher purpose.
-She said it's very important to promote math education, especially to girls and young women, who are often made to feel that being smart in math is only for the boys in their classes and comes at the cost of their femininity.
+McKellar’s books have a higher purpose.
+She added that it’s very important to promote math education, especially to girls and young women, who are often made to feel that being smart in math is only for the boys in their classes and comes at the cost of their femininity.

 As technology continues to grow, girls who aren’t encouraged to strengthen their math and technology skills risk being left in a critical skill set needed to survive in a rapidly changing world.
 McKellar believes this to the core of her being and intends to harness this understanding, tech tools and her love of mathematics to make sure other girls do, too. ♦